Law of the wall in an unstably stratified turbulent channel flow

-We simulated a fluid enclosed between two walls, kept at fixed temperatures $T_H$ at $y=0$ and $T_C = T_H - \Delta$ at $y=2H$, and driven by a constant pressure gradient $\ppr$ along the streamwise direction $\hat{x}$ (see figure \ref{Sketch}).
-The equations of motion are the incompressible Navier-Stokes equation for the fluid velocity field $\uv(\mathbf{x},t)$ in the Boussinesq approximation (namely, the density is assumed to be constant $\rho=\rho_0$, but for the linearised buoyancy term)
+We simulated a fluid enclosed between two walls, kept at fixed temperatures $T_H$ at $y=0$ and $T_C = T_H - \Delta$ at $y=2H$, and driven by a constant body force mimicking an imposed pressure gradient along the streamwise direction $\hat{x}$.
+The equations of motion are the incompressible Navier-Stokes equation for the fluid velocity field $\uv(\bm{x},t)$ in the Boussinesq approximation (namely, the density is assumed to be constant $\rho=\rho_0$, but for the linearised buoyancy term)

-($T_m = (T_H+T_C)/2$ being the mean temperature) coupled with the advection-diffusion equation for the temperature field $T(\mathbf{x},t)$
+($T_m = (T_H+T_C)/2$ being the mean temperature) coupled with the advection-diffusion equation for the temperature field $T(\bm{x},t)$

-In the above equations, $P$ is the fluctuating pressure field (rescaled by $\rho_0$), $\bm{g} = -g \hat{y}$ the acceleration of gravity, $\bm{F} = \ppr \hat{x}$ a constant acceleration due to the imposed pressure head $\ppr$; $\nu$, $\alpha$ and $\beta$ are the kinematic viscosity, the thermal diffusivity and thermal expansion coefficient, respectively.
+In the above equations, $P$ is the pressure field (rescaled by $\rho_0$), $\bm{g} = -g \hat{y}$ is the acceleration of gravity and $\bm{F} = (\ut^2/H)\hat{x}$ is the acceleration due to the constant body force ($\ut$ being the friction velocity); $\nu$, $\alpha$ and $\beta$ are the kinematic viscosity, the thermal diffusivity and thermal expansion coefficient, respectively.
 As a numerical scheme, we adopted a 3d LB algorithm \citep{Benzi92,Chen98,Aidun10} with two probability densities (for density/momentum and for temperature, respectively) \citep{He98}.
 The method has been extensively used to study both thermal convection \citep{BenziToschiTripiccione,Calzavarini} and turbulent channel flow \citep{ToschiEtAl99,ToschiEtAl2000,BiferaleEtAl2002}; in particular \citet{LavezzoEtAl} validated the code and tested grid resolutions against previous studies with different numerical methods.

 We used a computational grid $L \times 2H \times W$ of $256 \times 128 \times 128$ lattice points, with each run longer than $3 \times 10^6$ time steps (in LB units), in such a way to achieve statistically steady states of $\sim 200 T_L$ ($T_L$ being the large-scale eddy turnover time).
 From equations (\ref{eq:NS}) and (\ref{eq:temp}) two dimensionless groups can be identified giving rise to two parameters which control the dynamics, namely the shear (or friction) Reynolds number,